NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 DAY 5

-• Depart anytime from Newport to Port Judith, RI, where you catch the Block Island ferry.
+• Depart Newport to Point Judith, RI, where you catch the Block Island ferry.

-Leave your rental car at Port Judith ferry parking.
+Leave your rental car at Point Judith ferry parking.
 A car is not necessary on Block Island.

 • Overnight: Block Island (2 or 3 nights) <Where to stay>